 The Hydra Cup is one of my favorite protein shakers thanks to pure functionality.
 That split-compartment design is fantastic for towing around more than one liquid at once, saving time as you transition from pre- to post-workout supplements.
 The lid snaps down securely on all four sides to seal up the gaskets, ensuring that all liquids (or solids) stay where they should.

 That’s right, you don’t have to use this thing to just carry liquids.
-I tossed some trail mix on one side and crushed ice in the other during one of my recent bike rides, which allowed me to simultaneously replenish my hydration along with some much-needed carbs, fats and simple sugars.
-True to Hydra Cup’s advertising, it truly is a unique design that does more than the average protein shaker.
+I tossed some trail mix on one side and crushed ice in the other during one of my recent bike rides, which allowed me to simultaneously replenish my hydration along with some much-needed carbs, fats, and simple sugars.
 Just be careful what you fill it with; the whole thing is dishwasher safe, but if you’re washing by hand, it’s a little tricky getting your fingers into the bottom of the shaker without the right cleaning tools.

 For less than $15, this is one of the best protein shakers around.